DHTMLX/docs-todolist/docs/guides/localization.md

         done: "Done",
         today: "Today",

-        weekStart: 1 // defines a first day of week (Monday by default) },
+        weekStart: 1 // defines the first day of the week (Monday by default) },
     // To Do List
     todo: {